-An evaluation of unsatisfactory will apply when there are major weaknesses in performance in critical aspects which require immediate remedial action.
-The outcomes and experiences of children, young people and their families will be at risk in significant respects.
-In almost all cases, staff will require support from senior managers in planning and carrying out the necessary actions to effect improvement.
-Urgent action will be required, across services, to ensure that children and young people are protected, that their needs are met and that their wellbeing improves.
+An evaluation of unsatisfactory will apply when there are major weaknesses in critical aspects of performance which require immediate remedial action to improve experiences and outcomes for children, young people and their families.
+It is likely that their welfare or safety will be compromised by risks which cannot be tolerated.
+Those accountable for carrying out the necessary actions for improvement must do so as a matter of urgency, to ensure that children, young people and their families are protected, and their wellbeing improves without delay.

-Appendix 3

-The five inspection questions
+Appendix 3: The five inspection questions

 This table provides some essential elements of practice that we would expect to be in place, which will help partnerships to provide assurance on the five inspection questions.
-This is not a conclusive list but is provided as an indication of the key aspects of practice.
+This is not a conclusive list but is provided as an indication of the key aspects of practice that inspection teams will take account of for each of the inspection questions.

 Inspections will Elements of practice that we would expect to be in place (from report on this quality improvement framework) How good is the partnership at recognising and responding when children and young people need protection?
 Risks, including patterns of concern, are recognised at an early stage.
 Legal measures are considered and used appropriately to secure a child's immediate safety.
 Children, young people and families are involved, informed and engaged.
 Information is shared promptly and used jointly to inform an assessment of risk.
 Decisions about immediate action are taken jointly with appropriate accountability.
 Staff demonstrate confidence and competence to carry out their role.
 Risks are managed effectively during investigation.
 How good is the partnership at helping children and young people who have experienced abuse and neglect stay healthy and well and recover from their experiences?
 Children and young people experience trusting relationships with key professionals.
 Children, young people and their families or carers are fully engaged in plans and decisions.
-Children, young people and families are enabled to make change and supported to sustain improvements.
+Children, young people and families are enabled to make changes and are supported to sustain improvements.
 Assessments and plans to reduce risk and meet needs are of a high standard.
 Staff across all relevant services work together to implement plans.
 Parental capacity to change is assessed and used to inform decisions and plans.
 Reviewing arrangements provide effective challenge and promote sustained progress.
 Staff receive high quality reflective supervision.
 Legal measures are understood, considered and appropriately used across agencies.